mibei001/news/README.md

 To clone this repository to your local computer, Ensure you have python3.6 installed in your computer.
-From the terminal navigate to the cloned project folder.
+From the terminal navigate to the folder that you have cloned the repo into.
 Create a virtual environment and register for an API key.
 Create start.sh file and in it write the following lines: